 California Environmental Reporting System (CERS)

 The State of California enacted Assembly Bill(AB) 2286 and this legislation requires the State's Secretary for Environmental Protection to establish an electornic information management system known as the California Environmental Reporting System (CERS).
-Since January 1, 2013, all regulated facilities must begin reporting their chemical inventory data electronically into the CERS database and will also need to upload their Emergency Response Plans and Procedures, and Site Diagrams.
-A regulated facility will need to convert electronic documents and plans to PDF format, or scan hard-copy documents and plans into a PDF format to upload it into CERS.
+Since January 1, 2013, all regulated facilities must report their chemical inventory data, upload their emergency response plans and procedures, their employee training plans, and site diagrams electronically to CERS.
+Regulated facilities that have underground storage tanks, treat hazardous waste on site must electronically submit documents to CERS.
+A regulated facility will need to save emergency response plans, site diagrams, financial responsibility documentation plans as PDF format or scan hard-copy documents and plans into a PDF format to upload it into CERS.
 To submit information to CERS, the regulatied businesses will need visit CERS Business Link.
 At this time, the programs addressed in CERS include the Hazardous Materials Busiiness Plan Program, the Underground Storage Tank Program, the Hazardous Waste Generator Program, and the onsite treatment of hazardous wastes, "Tiered Treatment".
 Information and training on CERS can be found on the State website at CERS Training For Businesses and business assistance pages are at CERS Business Assistance.
 To assist you establishing a CERS account and in entered your facility's information see the following links:

 Adding Your First Business to CERS,